neon-bindings/neon/MIGRATION_GUIDE_0.10.md

 ## Uncaught errors in tasks

-Starting with 0.10, uncaught errors (whether Rust panics or JavaScript exceptions) in a task are now captured and reported to Node as an [`uncaughtException` event](https://nodejs.org/api/process.html#event-uncaughtexception).
+Starting with 0.10, uncaught errors (whether Rust panics or JavaScript exceptions) in a task are now captured and reported to Node as an [`unhandledRejection ` event](https://nodejs.org/api/process.html#event-unhandledrejection).
 Previously, an uncaught JavaScript exception would be ignored.
-To handle uncaught exceptions, either wrap the body of a task with [`try_catch`](https://docs.rs/neon/0.10.0-alpha.3/neon/context/trait.Context.html#method.try_catch) or, alternatively, capture all uncaught exceptions in Node with [`process.setUncaughtExceptionCaptureCallback()`](https://nodejs.org/api/process.html#processsetuncaughtexceptioncapturecallbackfn).
+To handle uncaught exceptions, either wrap the body of a task with [`try_catch`](https://docs.rs/neon/0.10.0-alpha.3/neon/context/trait.Context.html#method.try_catch) or, alternatively, capture all uncaught rejections in Node with `process.on("unhandledRejection, (err) => {})`.

 **Before:**